 other kids in the games, especially friends of the child.

 DO let them be as noisy as they like.

 DO find subjects that the child is particularly

 interested in, this makes everything flow so much easier!

 DO lots of outdoor play – get them

-into fresh air and sunshine, and let them be out there without
+into fresh air and sunshine, aim for an average of at least 2 hours outside per day, and let them be out there without

 glasses as much as possible. (see